-- Press the button and the button for 3 5 seconds. - Press the button twice until the symbol → shows SETTINGS in the info display. - Press the MODE button briefly. - Press the button twice until the symbol
+- Press the button and the button for 3 5 seconds.

+- Press the button

+twice until the symbol

+appears in front of SETTINGS in the info display.

+- Press the MODE button briefly.

+- Press the button

+twice until the symbol

-shows SET NUM LAPS in the info display.
+is on SET NUM LAPS in the info display.

 - Press the MODE button briefly.

 - ✓ TOTAL LAPS appears in the info display with the number of laps.